 > Active Centers and Corridors Design Overlay – Councilwoman Amanda Sandoval, District 1

 Councilwoman Sandoval is sponsoring a text amendment to create a new design overlay zone district.
 The proposed design overlay focuses on enhancing the street-level activity and mixed-use character in neighborhood commercial areas, often identified as Local Centers and Corridors in Blueprint Denver.
 CPD staff and Council District 1 have collaborated on the design overlay to ensure it is also applicable to other areas.
 Councilwoman Sandoval will also be proposing a rezoning to apply the design overlay to sections of Tennyson Street and other small commercial areas in the Berkeley-Regis area.

 View the full Legislative History of Denver Zoning Code Text Amendments (PDF), which outlines zoning code changes adopted by City Council to date.
 The legislative history includes ordinance number, effective date, applicable Denver Zoning Code provisions, and keywords.
 Text amendments to the code follow the procedure set out in the Denver Zoning Code, Article 12, Section 12.4.11.

 By clicking on the redline versions, you can view and print a marked-up version of the text amendment to learn what changed.

 The Denver Zoning Code was originally published on June 25, 2010.
 The following are amendments to the original version of the code.

 The Denver Zoning Code was restated and republished on April 7, 2014.
 The following amendments are to the updated 2014 version of the code.

-Page replacements for Text Amendment 4 (PDF) - Effective July 10, 2015
+Page replacements for Text Amendment 4 (PDF) - effective July 11, 2019